mc611/DIHI_adult_decomp/README.md

 To-do list:

 * Hospital unit labels (LU_hospital_units table) in `P:/dihi_qi/data_pipeline/db/data_pipeline.db` needs to be updated by duh_dep_info_v06 (in next iteration)
-* Encounters that touch pediatric ICU and neonate ICU need to be excluded(in next iteration)
+* Encounters that touch pediatric ICU and neonate ICU need to be excluded (in next iteration)
 * re-pull blood culture data as grouper has been updated (in next iteration)
-* pull medication data
+* re-pull medication data and pull order data
-* Data elements and groupers (feature engineering) used for the model need to be updated by referencing gap analysis
 * Data quality assurance for vitals needs to be refined (break down vitals into the three hospitals and into each distinct flo measurement name)
-* Data quality assurance for analytes, medications and diagnoses are pending
-* Medlist data hasn't been used (to support medication features)
-* Problist data hasn't been used (to support diagnosis features)
 * 100% unit conversion for vital, analyte, medication data etc is pending
 * Current random down sampling needs to be replaced by stratified down sampling
-* Model needs to be refined to predict ICU admission within first 24 hrs after hospital admission
 * Data collection and prediction time window is subjective to change (1-hour prediction window in next iteration)
 * More outcomes (RRT events, mortality etc) are to be incorporated